Waxomancy A-Z Wax Meanings

 Ziggurat (Stepped Formation)

-Structured, progressive combustion.
+Structured, progressive transmutation.

 copyright@Waxomancy®